suryawanshikapil/AppDirect/README.md

 Help link on the sign up page is at the very bottom of the page.
 Some user may not notice the link.
 Placement of the link should be at some place where all user can easily spot the link.

 Instructions for Running:
- Right click on ìAppDirectTestSuite.xmlî file and run as testNG suite.
+ Right click on ‚ÄúAppDirectTestSuite.xml‚Äù file and run as testNG suite.
 You can run the test cases on IE, chrome or  firefox browser by changing browser parameter value in AppDirectTestSuite.xml file